O Manishi Katha

-Synopsis
+Plot

 The film deals with the three gunas: satvika, rajas and tamas.

-Plot

-Ramu (Jagapati Babu) who runs a hotel in a village falls in love with Sita Mahalakshmi (Kalyani).
+Ramu, who runs a hotel in a village, falls in love with Sita Mahalakshmi.
 With blessings from their parents, they get married.
-A person enters into their happy life and this leads to the suicide of Sita.
+A person enters into their happy life, and this leads to the suicide of Sita.
 What are the reasons for Sita committing suicide?
-How Ramu will take revenge to the person that caused Sita to commit suicide is the rest of the story.
+How Ramu will take revenge on the person who caused Sita to commit suicide is the rest of the story.